 OWEB Board Members

-Left to Right: Tom Byler, Executive Director, Bill White, Bob Webber, Dan Thorndike, Morgan Rider, Lisa Phipps,
+Left to Right: Tom Byler (former Executive Director), Bill White (former member), Bob Webber, Dan Thorndike, Morgan Rider, Lisa Phipps,

 Stephen Brandt, John Roberts, Debbie Hollen, Karl Wenner, Alan Henning, Cindy Deacon Williams, Eric Quaempts and Will Neuhauser

-Not pictured: Mike Haske, Doug Krahmer, Kim Kratz, Randy Labbe
+Not pictured: Meta Loftsgaarden (Executive Director), Mike Haske, Doug Krahmer, Kim Kratz, Randy Labbe, Ron Alvarado

 |Voting Member Locations|